-Keith Marsden sang Bring Us a Barrel with his group Cockersdale in 1985 on their EFDSS album Prospect Providence: Songs by Keith Marsden.
-He commented in the album's liner notes:
+Keith Marsden sang Bring Us a Barrel with his group Cockersdale in 1985 on their EFDSS album of his songs, Prospect Providence.
+He noted:

 [Written] 1966—the first song of them all and little did I realise how addictive song writing would become.
 To gain acceptance in the folk climate of the time, I originally passed it off as “collected from Charlie Hayes of Reading” so I do not now complain if so many think of it as traditional.

 The Witches of Elswick sang Bring Us a Barrel in 2003 on their first album, Out of Bed.
-They commented in their liner notes:
+They noted:

 This video was taken at the Kings Arms during the Dartmoor Folk Festival 2009 in South Zeal, Devon: